UP5: Unbiased Foundation Model for Fairness-aware Recommendation: Preliminary of LLM-based Recommendation

-Foundation models such as large language models (LLMs), e.g., BERT \cite{bert}, BART \cite{bart}, T5 \cite{t5}, and GPT-3 \cite{gpt-3}, have been shown to effectively learn rich semantics from web-scale data and transfer knowledge in pretrain data to various downstream natural language processing tasks.
-These models are often leveraged as backbone models as they have stored a large amount of language knowledge and their ability to capture informative representations.
-In the recommendation domain, P5 \cite{P5} as a recommendation foundation model increased the generalization ability of existing recommendation approaches by integrating different tasks to obtain more informative user and item representations.
-It is trained by input–target pairs generated from a collection of prompt templates that include personalized fields for different users and items.
+Foundation Models such as Large Language Lodels (LLMs), e.g., BERT \cite{bert}, Llama \cite{llama}, T5 \cite{t5}, and GPT-3 \cite{gpt-3}, have been shown to effectively learn rich semantics from web-scale data and transfer knowledge in pre-training data to various downstream NLP tasks.
+For recommender systems, P5 \cite{P5,xu2023openp5} stands as a seminal framework for foundational recommendation models, grounded in the architecture of LLM backbone models, including both encoder-decoder configuration T5 \cite{t5} and decoder-only model Llama \cite{llama}.
+By integrating various recommendation tasks---ranging from item generation, recommendation explanation, to rating prediction---P5 enhances the adaptability of contemporary recommendation methodologies.

-In this work, to explore unfairness of recommendation foundation models, we leverage P5 as the backbone which is trained on two tasks: direct recommendation and sequential recommendation.
-The direct recommendation task involves prompts without user-item interactions while the sequential recommendation task includes user-item interactions in prompts.
-An example prompt for each task is provide in the following, where user and item IDs are represented by numeral indices. \begin{formal}
+In our research, we employ both T5 \cite{t5} and OpenLlama \cite{openlm2023openllama} backbones within the P5 framework to execute experiments targeting unfairness mitigation.
+In this particular section, we train P5 and probe its fairness problem to motivate the fairness research for LLM-based recommendation.
+More specifically, we train P5 on two tasks: direct recommendation and sequential recommendation.
+Direct recommendation generates recommendations without any user-item interaction history in the input prompt, while sequential recommendation explicitly involves user-item interaction histories.
+We use the simple and effective sequential ID indexing method for both tasks \cite{hua2023index}.
+The prompt for each task is presented in the following square box. \begin{formal}